RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/05-Lights/04-reset-LED.md

 ##### Description

-Reset's the Codrone mini's LED to its default state.
+Reset's the Codrone mini's LED to its default state (solid red LED).

 ##### Parameters